NlabsGlobalArchitecturalApproaches/CleanArchitecture-ModularMonolith/README.md

 ## Project Description

-This project is designed to align with modern software development processes, adopting clean architecture principles and a single-tier Modular Monolith approach.
+This project is designed to align with modern software development processes, adopting clean architecture principles and Modular Monolith approach.

 ## Features

 - **Clean Architecture**: Developed to increase code sustainability, testability, and flexibility.
 - **Use of Generic Repository Design Pattern**: Allows working with multiple DbContexts, making data management and integration more efficient.
-- **Single-Tier Modular Monolith Architecture**: Provides flexible and scalable solutions.
+- **Modular Monolith Architecture**: Provides flexible and scalable solutions.

 ## Installation